bilal3387/Unity-Android-Ads-Plugin/README.md

 		HideChartboostInterstitial()	// Prevent Chartboost Interstitial from showing if its not already shown ShowHeyzapInterstitial()	// Show Heyzap Interstitial
-		HideHeyzapInterstitial()	// Prevent Heyzap Interstitial from showing if its not already shown ShowLeadboltInterstial()	// Show Leadbolt Interstitial
+		HideHeyzapInterstitial()	// Prevent Heyzap Interstitial from showing if its not already shown ShowLeadboltInterstitial()	// Show Leadbolt Interstitial
-		ShowAdBuddizInterstial()	// Show AdBuddiz Interstitial
+		ShowAdBuddizInterstitial()	// Show AdBuddiz Interstitial
-		HideAdBuddizInterstial()	// Prevent AdBuddiz Interstitial from showing if its not already shown ShowAutoAd()			// Show Random Ads
+		HideAdBuddizInterstitial()	// Prevent AdBuddiz Interstitial from showing if its not already shown ShowAutoAd()			// Show Random Ads

 # Public Properties